riccardoporreca/rmdgallery/README.md

 ### Configuration and customization

 Configuration and customization of the website specific to `rmdgallery::gallery_site_generator` are defined by adding a `gallery:` field to the standard `_site.yml` configuration file.
-The following examples describe the available options:
+The following example describes the available options:

 ``` yaml
 name: "my-website"